canac/kaw/README.md

 `kaw` accepts a single argument, a JavaScript expression that manipulates lines of stdin. `kaw` exposes a global variable `stdin` (or its alias `s`) to the expression. `stdin` is an [`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_generators#iterables) that yields one line of stdin at a time (with newline terminators stripped from the line). `kaw` uses V8 to execute the expressions, which supports [iterator helpers](https://v8.dev/features/iterator-helpers).
 This means that you can use methods like `.filter` or `.map` on `stdin` as if it were an array.

 If the expression is iterable, `kaw` prints one line to stdout for each item.
 If the expression is not iterable, `kaw` simply prints the stringified result on a single line. `kaw` expressions can contain multiple lines, however the last line must evaluate to the result that should be written to stdout.

+Any additional arguments passed to `kaw` after the expression are available in the `args` global variable.
+It is an array of strings and can be used to pass a variable from a script into `kaw` without needing to deal with escaping.

 ## Additional examples